-An understanding of the limits to their own knowledge and how this might influence their analysis and interpretations.
+An understanding of the limits to their own knowledge and ability, and an appreciation of the uncertainty, ambiguity, and limits to knowledge and how this might influence analysis and interpretations.

 - 1. The program meets or exceeds the Degree Level Standard and the applicant demonstrates how the program meets the Standard. - 2.
-Assessment of individual student work in the terminal stage of the program that reflects exemplary, average, and minimally acceptable performance demonstrates that the Degree Level Standard has been achieved (for Program Review--Renewals only).
+Assessment of individual student work in the terminal stage of the program that reflects exemplary, average, and minimally acceptable performance demonstrates that the Degree Level Standard has been achieved (for Program Renewal Reviews only).